How to Use Flew or Flown? (Irregular Verb Forms)

 When should I use "flown"?

-Use "flown" as the past participle of "fly".
-It's paired with auxiliary verbs (like have or had), as in "I have flown that airline before" or "A wasp had flown in through the window."
+Use "flown" as the present or past perfect), as in "I have flown that airline before" or "A wasp had flown in through the window."

 Why is "flown" wrong alone?

-"Flown" is the past participle and needs an auxiliary verb (like have, had) to be grammatically correct in a sentence.
+"Flown" is the present or past perfect) to be grammatically correct in a sentence.
 Using "flown" alone, as in "The pilot flown...", is incorrect.

 Sources